mehrab-abrar/Raspberry-Pi-Voice-Assistant/README.md

 <img src="https://github.com/mehrab-abrar/Raspberry-Pi-Voice-Assistant-Robot/assets/42034831/4ebf92b9-fe59-49a7-b11f-5e727aede947" alt="Screenshot 2024-04-09 030846" width="400">

-### Step 6: Writing and Executing the Python Script
+### Step 6: Writing and executing the python script
 * Navigate to the voice_assistant directory from File Manager (two icons right to the Raspberry Pi icon on the top left corner) and create a new file named voice_assistant.py.
 Double click on the file and open it in a text editor.
 Now copy the **voice_assistant.py** script from here and paste it in the text editor.
 Make sure to replace the "KEY" with your own API key in the openai.api_key line.